Getting Started with Telnyx

 - Log in to Telnyx Mission Control.

 - Create a Connection for your SIP device.
-You can choose between the following types of authentication:
+Choose from the following authentication types:

 - FQDN (inbound) + Credentials (outbound)